Fiat Chrysler CEO Sergio Marchionne sees better 1st quarter

-STERLING HEIGHTS, Michigan March 14 Fiat Chrysler Automobiles (FCA) should see a better first quarter than the automaker had last year, its chief executive Sergio Marchionne said on Friday.
+STERLING HEIGHTS, Michigan Fiat Chrysler Automobiles (FCA) FIA.MI should see a better first quarter than the automaker had last year, its chief executive Sergio Marchionne said on Friday.

 "Directionally, we should have a better quarter than last year," he told reporters at a Chrysler plant in the Detroit suburb of Sterling Heights, Michigan, a factory that had been slated for closure when Chrysler filed for bankruptcy in 2009 but that Fiat has spent $1 billion renovating.